In the course of your nursing career, you need allies who can support you in elevating and advancing your journey as a professional nurse.

 Gather your allies and create a circle of support for your nursing career and personal growth.
 It’s part of your life’s work — make it count.

-Minority Nurse is thrilled is welcome Keith Carlson, “Nurse Keith,” a well-known nurse career coach and podcaster of The Nurse Keith Show as a guest columnist.
+Minority Nurse is thrilled to welcome Keith Carlson, “Nurse Keith,” a well-known nurse career coach and podcaster of The Nurse Keith Show as a guest columnist.
 Check back every other Thursday for Keith’s column.